 The City of Hesperia is located in a seismically active region.
-Earthquakes from several active and potentially active faults in the Southern California region could affect the proposed project site.
+Earthquakes caused by several active and potentially active faults in the Southern California region could affect the proposed project site.
 In 1972, the Alquist-Priolo Earthquake Zoning Act was passed in response to the damage sustained in the 1971 San Fernando Earthquake.
 The Alquist-Priolo Earthquake Fault Zoning Act's main purpose is to prevent the construction of buildings used for human occupancy on the surface trace of active faults.
-A list of cities and counties subject to the Alquist-Priolo Earthquake Fault Zones is available on the State's Department of

-Conservation website.
-The City of Hesperia is not on the list.20 The nearest significant active fault zones are Cleghorn fault zone and the North Frontal thrust system, which are approximately 6 miles southeast of the project City.21 Surface ruptures are visible instances of horizontal or vertical displacement, or a combination of the two.
+A list of cities and counties subject to the Alquist-Priolo Earthquake Fault Zones is available on the State's Department of Conservation website.
+The City of Hesperia is not on the list.
+The nearest significant active fault zones are Cleghorn fault zone and the North Frontal thrust system, which are approximately 5.5 miles southeast of the project site and the Helendale Fault, approximately 14.9 miles northeast of the project site.
+Surface ruptures are visible instances of horizontal or vertical displacement, or a combination of the two.
 The amount of ground shaking depends on the intensity of the earthquake, the duration of shaking, soil conditions, type of building, and distance from epicenter or fault.
 The potential impacts from fault rupture and ground shaking are considered no greater for the project site than for the surrounding areas given the distance between the site and the fault trace.
 Other potential seismic issues include ground failure and liquefaction.
 Ground failure is the loss in stability of the ground and includes landslides, liquefaction, and lateral spreading.
-The project site is not located within a liquefaction zone.22 According to the United States Geological Survey, liquefaction is the process by which water-saturated sediment temporarily loses strength and acts as a fluid.
+The project site is not located within a liquefaction zone.
+According to the United States Geological Survey, liquefaction is the process by which water-saturated sediment temporarily loses strength and acts as a fluid.
 As a result, the potential impacts would be less than significant.